dimitriaatos/prepared/main.typ

   = Discussion
   This section discusses the limitations of the model and proposes future developments to overcome them.

+  While the experiments showed a low corelation to the lightly touched string, the general descriptions of the added effect pointed to a direction that might require more examination.
+  Further studies could be conducted, identifying whether the operation of the resonating/muting agent is perceived as having similar dimensions of control as the touched string.

   The limited duration that users of the software noted is caused by an inefficiency of equation @eq-y0rf, the number of concurrent signal shifts increase linearly with time making the model computationally unsustainable.
   An input signal with a frequency of $440 unit("hertz")$ ($T_N approx 2.27 unit("ms")$) and a touching finger at the middle of the string ($T_F approx 1.14 unit("ms")$) will reach $440$ concurrent shifts in half a second.